sigp/lighthouse/README.md

 ## Usage

-Presently this is proof-of-concept with p2p or any expected node functionality.
+Presently this is proof-of-concept without p2p or any expected node functionality.
 You can run the tests like this:

 ```